nickstrunk/BTLO-LolaLaChata-Halloween23/README.md

 In the pursuit of answers, various pieces of evidence have been gathered.
 Now, Detective Rodriguez stands on the precipice of a crucial step: investigating the shared desktop computer of Lola and her husband, Hector.

 Here's where you come in.
 You are now stepping into the shoes of Detective Rodriguez.
 Can you unravel the mystery?
 Will you be able to solve the case, bringing closure to Lola's friends and relatives, or will her disappearance remain an unsolvable enigma, haunting the hearts of those who loved her?
-The fate of this mystery lies in your hands
+The fate of this mystery lies in your hands.
+In a quiet town, the disappearance of María Dolores Estévez Zuleta, affectionately known as "Lola La
 <br />